Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

-Before planning out your podcasting schedule, you should determine how your podcasts are performing.
+Before planning your podcasting schedule, you should determine how your podcasts perform.

 This is where podcast hosting analytics come into the picture.

-Most of these platforms come with an in-built data analytics tool that can help you track the number of downloads per episode, how long listeners are staying engaged, and where they are located.
+Most of these platforms come with an in-built data analytics tool that can help track the number of downloads per episode, how long listeners stay engaged, and where they are located.

-This insightful data helps you make quick decisions on the types of content and show formats that your audience enjoys most.
+This data helps you decide quickly on the content and show formats your audience enjoys.

 Cyber-attacks are a severe problem today.

-On top of that, you need to regularly update and test their functionality and perform daily back-ups.
+On top of that, you need to update and test their functionality and perform daily back-ups regularly.

 How Do I Choose from the Best Podcast Hosting Sites?

-Twelve million people listened to a podcast for the first time within the last year.
-To tap into this growing market and pick the best option, you have to consider some different questions.
+Twelve million people listened to a podcast for the first time last year.
+To tap into this growing market and pick the best option, you must consider some different questions.